katasec/tableio/readme.md

 # Overview

 `tableio` helps with quick proto-typing in persisting structs into a database.
-Currently only sqlite is supported.
+Only tested with SQLite and Mysql

 ## Define a struct